tess-ss/overwatch/README.md

 **Description**:
-🔍 **Overwatch** is an automated vulnerability scanning and notification tool designed for continuous monitoring and reporting of 🛡️ **critical** and ⚠️ **high-severity findings**.
+🔍 **Overwatch** is an automated vulnerability scanning and notification bash wrapper designed for continuous monitoring and reporting of 🛡️ **critical** and ⚠️ **high-severity findings**.
 It leverages Axiom, Subfinder, HTTPx, and Nuclei to perform the following tasks:
 - 🚀 Spins up Axiom instances for distributed scanning.
 - 🌐 Enumerates subdomains using Subfinder.
 - 🌍 Probes HTTP services with HTTPx.